 Why Won’t My Car Jumpstart?

-A car won’t start even with a jump because there is a poor connection between the cable clamps and the battery, which causes the click..click..click symptoms.
+A car that will not start, even with help from a jump-starter, indicates a poor connection between the cable clamps and the battery, which will cause a click..click..click sound.
 Another common problem is that the vehicle does not recognize the key.

-If using a jump box, keep the jumper cables connected for at least 15 min, then try again.
+When jump-starting your vehicle with another car or a jump box, keep the cables connected and let your car idle for at least 15 minutes, then try again.
 Doing so will charge the main battery, which usually is enough to start the car.

 You can test these connections by wiggling them by hand.
 They should be solid; if they wiggle, you have found a problem.